jlian/jlian.github.io/projects/index.md

 ### Program Coordinator at FRC Team 4955 LA Tech

-Durring my undergrad, I helped [Lakeside Academy](http://lakesideacademy.lbpsb.qc.ca) found the team in the 2014 [*FIRST* Robotics Competition](http://www.firstinspires.org/robotics/frc) season as a full-time student.
+As a full-time student, I helped [Lakeside Academy](http://lakesideacademy.lbpsb.qc.ca) found the team in the 2014 [*FIRST* Robotics Competition](http://www.firstinspires.org/robotics/frc) season.
 We went from having absolutely no experience in robotics to finishing *Ethel*, our first robot, in under two months.

 I served as the leader of the 40-person team responsible for integrating the Mechanical, Software, Electrical functions into our robots.
 In particular, I was most involved in the Mechanical side, completing most of the detail design using SolidWorks with custom as well as COTS parts.
 I also coordinated the six-week build seasons from a project management perspective, handling priorities, timeline, and budgeting.